drwahl/puppet-git-hooks/README.md

     -c            deploy only the pre-commit hook
     -r            deploy only the pre-receive hook
     -u            deploy only the post-update hook
+    -g            enable to install in Git Lab repo custom_hooks

   returns status code of 0 for success, otherwise, failure